JonP-HN/Python-3/API mash-up: movie recommendations/README.md

 Project consisting of mashing up data from two different APIs (OMDB and TasteDive) to make movie recommendations.

+Developed as part of a project from the course *Data Collection and Processing with Python*, provided by University of Michigan through Coursera.

 ## API

 * **TasteDive API:** provides a movie (or bands, TV shows, etc.) as a query input, and returns a set of related items.